kalvinter/jobscraper/README.md

 WebScraper for job-posting websites.
 Get a quick overview over all potentiall interesting job-postings across multiple platforms.

-The repository is easily extendable and intended as a hobby project to play with selenium and make looking for a job more fun ;)
+The repository can easily be extended by new job-posting-websites.
+It is intended as a hobby project to play with selenium and make looking for a job more fun ;)

 Currently four major Austrian job-posting-websites are implemented:
 - karriere.at